Connecting for quality

 - Measuring and studying where, when, and how our members use health care services

-- Patient Review of Physicians (PRP) -- A member tool for reading and writing reviews of physicians and professional providers nationwide.
+- Patient review of physicians - Members have the ability to read and write reviews of physicians and professional providers nationwide.

 A value-based program is an arrangement with health care providers where a portion of provider reimbursements are based on quality and cost outcomes.
 The types of value-based programs that are available to our BCBSKS network providers include Patient-Centered Medical Homes (PCMH), Accountable Care Organizations (ACO), and Pay-for-Performance (P4P) arrangements.